pdemeulenaer/databricks-aws-terraform-privatelink/README.md

 ## Prerequisites

-- An existing Databricks account, specifically for the AWS cloud: see https://docs.databricks.com/getting-started/account-setup.html to register such account
+- An existing Databricks account, specifically for the AWS cloud: [see here to register such account](https://docs.databricks.com/getting-started/account-setup.html)

 - An existing VPC within your AWS account.
-To create and configure it properly, see
+To create and configure it properly, [see here](https://docs.databricks.com/administration-guide/cloud-configurations/aws/customer-managed-vpc.html)

 - An existing cross-account IAM rule: a cross account IAM role allows the Databricks "Control Plane" (located in a Databricks AWS account) to create spark clusters within your "Data Plane", i.e. within your managed VPC.
-See https://docs.databricks.com/administration-guide/account-api/iam-role.html#create-a-cross-account-role on how to create such a rule from the console
+[See here on how to create such a rule from the console](https://docs.databricks.com/administration-guide/account-api/iam-role.html#create-a-cross-account-role)

 ## Inputs